kh3dron/biz/frd_complete_plus_options_sample/_readme_documentation.txt

-Complete Bundle (Stocks, ETFs, Futures, Indices, Crypto) Historical Datasets
+Complete Bundle (Stocks, Options, ETFs, Futures, Indices, Crypto) Historical Datasets
 ============================================================================

 NOTE: Only minutes with trading volume are included.
 Bars with zero volume are excluded.